Valeria Mercado Sizzles In White Cut-Out Bikini At The Beach

 “Just keep being beautiful and amazing,” encouraged another follower.

 And in another multi-part photo series that she shared on Aug 7, Valeria rocked another flirty outfit.
 That time, the focal point was her sexy light tan skirt that featured large cutouts on the front of her thighs.
 The panels were woven together with criss-cross straps and offered a look at her legs and bare hips.
-She wore a white long-sleeved crop shirt that she left mostly unbuttoned and wore a peach scarf in her hair.
+She wore a white long-sleeved crop shirt that she left mostly unbuttoned and sported a peach scarf in her hair.